KeystoneJack/PiDNS-Stats/README.md

 A mac app for looking at DNS Blocker stats, just a simple tray app.

+# Running from source

+Git clone this repository and then run npm install or yarn.
+After that just run npm start or yarn start

 # First Run
 Remember to open settings and enter your hostname, it needs to be with HTTP or HTTPS, and then add what interval you want to use for fetching.